 To form the ‘stickiest’ possible habits, we need to learn how to roll with the punches, so we can be ﬂexible when life throws us a curveball.
 Too much rigidity is the enemy of a good habit.

 Imagine that you’re trying to develop a daily meditation routine.
 Ideally, you’d specify a time and place to meditate, such as in your ofﬁce after lunch.
 Research on habits shows that repeatedly meditating at the same time and in the same place, and rewarding yourself for it, will make it more automatic.
 But sometimes meditating in your ofﬁce after lunch just won’t work.
 Maybe you’ll have a lunch meeting with a client off-site or a doctor’s appointment during your lunch break.

-My research with John shows that if you can ﬁnd a way to be ﬂexible and meditate anyhow, under whatever circumstances you ﬁnd yourself in, and reward yourself for getting it done, your meditation habit will become even stronger.
-By cultivating ﬂexibility in your routine, your autopilot will become stronger: Your routine will be to meditate even under unideal circumstances.
+My research with John shows that if you can still find a way to be flexible and meditate, under whatever circumstances you ﬁnd yourself in, and reward yourself for getting it done, your meditation habit will become even stronger.
+By cultivating ﬂexibility in your routine, you will strengthen your autopilot: Your routine will be to meditate even under less-than-ideal circumstances.
 On the whole, you’ll build a stickier, more lasting habit.
 But if you practice a habit only in the ideal environment, it won’t be as useful as a habit honed more ﬂexibly.

 I remain convinced that by deliberately building good habits, we can harness our inherent laziness to make positive changes to our behavior.
 But it’s now clear to me that to put good behavior on autopilot, we can’t cultivate it in only one speciﬁc way.
 The most versatile and robust habits are formed when we train ourselves to make the best decision, no matter the circumstances.